Human species, past & future

 Examples of successful genetic mutations that are still found in specific human populations include the ability to live at altitudes up to 4,000 metres and to dive underwater to 70 metres.
 Genes are also influenced by lifestyle, behaviour and experience, but such changes are epigenetic, so don’t alter our DNA and are not irreversible.
 Some scientists think that much of current evolutionary biology is too preoccupied with how genes in a population change over time.
 They argue that this neglects how animals and other organisms shape their environments and adapt themselves to survive and reproduce.

-At this stage of our history, scientific advances are giving us an unprecedented opportunity to make choices about the course of our human evolution.
-Since the first successful in vitro fertilisation (IVF) procedure in the 1970s, assistive reproduction has led to the birth of an estimated ten to twelve million babies worldwide.
-Scientists are also working on new reproductive technologies that may be offered in the near future.
-These include: lab-grown eggs and sperm developed from adult skin cells turned into stem cells; gene editing of embryos to prevent heritable conditions; three-person IVF through mitochondrial transfer, where a fraction of egg DNA is replaced by donor DNA to eliminate a genetic disease; the creation of synthetic embryos for research purposes; and the construction of an artificial womb for babies born prematurely, with close to natural biological conditions and an artificial placenta that is connected to the baby’s umbilical cord.
+Scientists are also working on other new reproductive technologies that could be offered in the near or medium term future.
+These include: lab-grown eggs and sperm developed from adult skin cells turned into stem cells; gene editing of embryos to prevent heritable conditions; three-person IVF by mitochondrial transfer, where a fraction of egg DNA is replaced by donor DNA to eliminate a specific genetic disease; model embryos created from pluripotent stem cells; and the construction of an artificial womb for premature babies, with close to natural biological conditions and an artificial placenta connected to the baby’s umbilical cord.
+In the medium term, further advances are likely in response to shifts in social attitudes, beliefs and parental expectations.
+These might include babies who are biologically related to both partners in a same sex couple, children with multiple biological parents and prospective parents who choose to gestate their babies artificially, rather than within the womb.

 The era of techno-humans

-Gene therapy, now used to treat specific conditions and diseases, may lead to cell reprogramming for rejuvenation in the coming years.
-Biotech companies are also exploring the potential of plasma therapies, involving infusion of blood from young people to tackle diseases of ageing and rejuvenate the weakening systems of older humans.
+Radical ideas about life extension can spring from recent scientific progress in treating illness or remedying the effects of injuries and congenital conditions.
+Gene therapies, now used to treat specific conditions and diseases, may lead to cell reprogramming for rejuvenation in the coming years.
+Biotech companies are also exploring the potential of plasma therapies, involving the infusion of blood from younger people to tackle the diseases of ageing and rejuvenate the bodily systems of older humans.
+The use of blood products is still unproven as an anti-ageing solution in humans, although it has produced interesting results in mouse studies.

 The deepening knowledge of internal body structures and their functions and inter-relationships has led to growing interest in our perception and sensory experience.
 Beyond the traditional five senses, neuroscientists are now also studying proprioception (sensing the presence, location and movement of muscles), the vestibular system (sensing orientation and balance in space) and interoception (awareness of internal sensations).
 Virtual reality is also adding a new dimension and heightened perception to books, films and games, enabling readers, audience and players to engage spatially with the characters and move through the fictional universe.